Giskard-AI/giskard/docs/integrations/huggingface/hub.md

 ## Upgrade your Giskard Hub in HuggingFace Spaces

-When installing the Hub in HuggingFace Spaces, the latest version will be fetched.
+When installing the Hub in Hugging Face Spaces, the latest version will be fetched.
 The version will always remain the same unless you manually run an upgrade.
 Upgrades are recommended to get the latest features and bug fixes deployed by Giskard.

 To do so, you can open the `Dockerfile` in your repository.
 The first line should be similar to this: